daniel-ferradal-marquez/single-file-httpd.conf/httpd-farm/README.md

 </ul>
 </p>

-<p>The reasons can vary but if you propagate their paths correct the benefits of having separate instances are obvious.</p>
+<p>The reasons can vary but if you propagate their paths correctly the benefits of having separate instances are obvious.</p>

 <br/>
 <p><b>What's needed</b></p>